An Explanation on Principles

 Which four?

-And which, almsmen, Suffering; a noble truth?
+And which, almsmen, suffering as a noble truth?